The Champs-Elysées, one of the world’s most famous shopping avenues, is about to don its sparkling attire to celebrate the end of year.

 It is a Parisian tradition: Every year, the City of Lights organises a ceremony to launch its Champs-Elysées ‘illuminations.’
 Last year 70,000 people gathered along the iconic avenue for the event but for the 2020 edition, and the unprecedented global health crisis, a digital process will prevail alongside a small, simultaneous ceremony with French singer Louane.

 The idea is that anyone around the world has the possibility to take part in this event from home.
 It is “a way to show the impact of Champs-Élysées Christmas Lights throughout the world,” said the Champs-Elysées committee.
-To take part, you will need to register for free before tomorrow, November 20, online here.
+To take part, you will need to register for free, online here.
 You’ll have to wait until November 22 to connect to your personal account to access a countdown so that you click the digital buzzer at the right time.

 The ceremony will kick off at 7PM Paris time on Sunday, November 22 (2AM Hong Kong time on Monday, November 23), and will be livestreamed.
 Each digital participant will be able to book their own light, corresponding to an address on the Champs-Elysées.
 Moreover, participants will be able to add a short, 140-character personal message to their light; the message will also be broadcast on the event’s platform.